InsTiport/Personalized-response-generation/README.md

 python generate_dataset.py
 ```

 This will generate `interview.txt` under `data`.
-While generating `interview.txt` from raw transcripts, this script checks whether a script is in English by using [langdetect](https://pypi.org/project/langdetect/) and writes down interviews that are not English into a file `non_English_interviews.txt` for each sport category under its respective folder `data/[sport_type]`.
+While generating `interview.txt` from raw transcripts, this script checks whether a script is in English using [langdetect](https://pypi.org/project/langdetect/) and records non-English interviews in `non_English_interviews.txt` (each sport category has this file under its `data/[sport_type]` folder).
 Note that non-English interviews are prevalent among baseball, golf and soccer interviews.

 ### `interview_qa.tsv` and `interview_qa_*.tsv`'s
-`interview_qa.tsv` and its three train/dev/test splits (`interview_qa_train.tsv`, `interview_qa_dev.tsv` and `interview_qa_test.tsv`) are generated from `interview.txt`.
+These files are in `tsv` format because dialogues naturally contain commas, and thus `csv` format isn't suitable here. `interview_qa.tsv` and its three train/dev/test splits (`interview_qa_train.tsv`, `interview_qa_dev.tsv` and `interview_qa_test.tsv`) are generated from `interview.txt`.
 Bascially, these files are tabulated versions of `interview.txt` and thus can be used more easily during training.

 Each one of these contains a header on its first line, which has 11 fields (columns): id, sport_type, game_wiki, section_wiki, title, date, participants, background, respondent, question and response.
 Then from the second line onward, each line will be a single training sample.